LucianoXu/NQPV/README.md

 ```

 ### Commands
-Commands are excuted in a scope.
+Commands are executed in a scope.

 Currently, the commands in NQPV are separated into three groups:
 - definition: including commands for defining different variables
-- show: to show detailed information of variables
+- show: to show detailed information on variables
 - save: to save a generated operator as a binary file
 - setting: used to adjust the settings for verification